🇦🇷

 Right 50%

-🔎 Why it matters: The bus strike received wide coverage but right-wing media focused on practical information about disruptions while left-wing media highlighted fare increases driving the conflict.
+🔎 Why it matters: The bus strike received widespread coverage, but right-wing media focused on practical information regarding disruptions, while left-wing media highlighted the fare increases driving the conflict.

 Congress approves glacier law reform to allow mining

-The Chamber of Deputies approved a reform of Argentina's Glacier Protection Law, backed by provincial governors, to allow mining investments in glacial and periglacial zones.
+The Chamber of Deputies approved a reform of Argentina's Glacier Protection Law, backed by provincial governors, to allow mining investments in glacier and periglacial areas.
 Environmental groups protested outside Congress during the vote.

-Context: The original 2010 law prohibited mining in glacial areas.
-Milei's government pushed for the reform to unlock mineral extraction in provinces like San Juan and Catamarca, making it one of the most debated recent environmental policy changes in Argentina.
+Context: The original 2010 law prohibited mining in glacier areas.
+The Milei government pushed for the reform to unlock mineral extraction in provinces such as San Juan and Catamarca, making it one of the most debated environmental policy changes in recent Argentine history.

 Left 29%